leelamayashatapathy/Teacherportal/README.md

 Log in using the (http://127.0.0.1:8000) page.

-Upon successful login, you’ll be redirected to /api/dashboard/, where the student management interface is available.
+Upon successful login, you’ll be redirected to http://127.0.0.1:8000/api/dashboard/, where the student management interface is available.

 From the dashboard, you can add, edit, or delete student records using modals.

-Each action displays a toast-style message to confirm success or errors.
+Each action displays a message to confirm success or errors.

 The logout button will clear your token and return you to the login screen.